-Larry Nassar accuser tells disgraced doctor in court: 'I f----ing hate you'
+Larry Nassar accuser tells disgraced doctor in court: 'I f---ing hate you'

 Gymnast Mattie Larson spoke in court Tuesday and detailed the sexual abuse she said she endured at the hands of disgraced U.S. Gymnastics doctor Larry Nassar.

-Larson was among the 32 women who spoke in an Ingham County, Mich. courtroom Tuesday, Deadline reported.
-More than 150 people spoke before Nassar's sentencing after being convicted of multiple assaults.
+Larson was among the 32 women who spoke in an Ingham County, Mich., courtroom Tuesday, Deadline reported.
+More than 150 people spoke before Nassar's official sentencing after he was convicted of multiple assaults.

 Larson, who won a silver medal at the World Championship in 2010, told the courtroom that, when she was 14, Nassar would insert his finger into her genitals.